 The Engagement Rate describes how often, on average, a fan interacted with posts from a fanpage.
 To do that, first we calculate a daily engagement rate.
 It’s made up of the sum of all likes, comments and shares of a day, divided by the number of fans on this day.
 If you now look at a longer timeframe, the daily engagement rates are used to calculate the average.
 The engagement rate can be increased by posting more often.
 The higher the engagement, the higher – possibly – is the reach of a fanpage.
 Especially combined with post interaction you have a strong indicator to determine whether more or less posts can increase awareness further.

 3) Post Interaction

-The post interaction tells you how active fans of a page really are and is an indicator for the quality of posts.
+The post interaction tells you how active fans of a page really are and is an indicator for the quality of posts and your brand awareness on Facebook.
 Post interaction is determined by average interactions (likes, shares, comments) per fan per post.
 If you, for example, generate 50 interactions with one post and the number of fans is 1.000, then you would have a post interaction of 5%.
 In contrast to engagement, this indicator is calculated by post and not by day, so days that go by without posts won’t affect it negatively.
 If you evaluate this indicator in combination with the engagement of an account, you can determine steps for your content strategy: is post interaction higher than engagement?
 You haven’t hit your full potential yet.
 The community and the awareness of your brand can benefit from a few adaptations.

 2) Post Reach